+Castles & Palaces…. what dreams are made of!
 As a little girl, I always dreamed of living the fairy tale life as a princess in a beautiful castle perched upon a hill, with my long locks of brown wavy hair flowing over the castle window waiting for my prince charming to come and sweep me off my feet.
 Oh wait…that’s Rapunzel.
-Things like that don’t actually happen in real life, but that’s what we grow up thinking about if you come from the US.
-We don’t really have castles in America.
-I say that as a general statement, as there are “castles” in America, which are more like big fancy schmancy mansions.
-Hearst Castle in California is a great example of a mansion house being called a “castle” built by a newspaper millionaire in the early 1900s and is nothing compared to European castles.
+While we may not have many “castles” in the United States, Europe has more than enough to make up for it.
+But how can we tell the difference between a ‘burg’ and a ‘schloss’?

 So, what’s the difference you might ask?